Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Clustering analysis

 \section{Clustering analysis}

-In order to provide a more extensive comparison of our expert models, it is important to highlight that the core idea is not to summarize clients into several models, such as many clustering related works.
-Clustering methods are limited to scenarios where clients are inherently grouped; that is, all clients in the same group will have similar local data distributions, while clients across groups will share few data.
-Instead, we target a more realistic scenario, where each client has a more non-iid and mixed data distribution, making client clustering based on local distributions meaningless.
-To illustrate this, we have performed an example of client clustering using K-means on local class distributions as shown in Figure \ref{fig:clustering}, where each dot represents one client and the annotated numbers are the two main data classes of this client.
+To provide a more extensive comparison of our expert models, it is essential to highlight that the core idea is not to summarize clients into several models, as many clustering-related works do.
+Clustering methods are limited to scenarios where clients are inherently grouped; all clients in the same group will have similar local data distributions, while clients across groups will share few data.
+Instead, we target a more realistic scenario, where each client has a non-iid and mixed-data distribution, making client clustering based on local distributions less meaningful.
+To illustrate this, we have performed an example of client clustering using K-means on local class distributions as shown in Figure \ref{fig:clustering}, where each dot represents one client and the annotated numbers are this client's two main data classes.
 The color represents the K-means clustering result.
-It is clear that clustering does not create meaningful groups of clients, and training individual experts in each group does not provide any specialization of experts.
+Clearly, clustering does not create meaningful groups of clients, and training individual experts in each group does not provide any specialization of experts.